A step-by-step guide to completing the most dreaded part of your medical school applications

 Who are you?
 Why medicine?

-In other words, if medical school admissions committees could not see your grades, MCAT scores, research and clinical experiences, or recommendation letters, what would you want them to know about you and your desire to pursue medicine, in no more than 5,300 characters?
+In other words, if medical school admissions committees could not see your grades, MCAT scores, extracurricular activities, or recommendation letters, what would you want them to know about you and your desire to pursue medicine, in no more than 5,300 characters?

 This is precisely what you will want to convey through your AMCAS personal statement, the prompt for which simply states, “Use the space provided to explain why you want to go to medical school.”